 - The study of normative/non-normative life-course trajectories, and the impact of these on experiences of health, care and wellbeing.

-The faculty is committed to making a difference to health and social care practice and works in partnership with the stakeholders of research in all of our activities.
-We have a lively postgraduate community on campus and a busy international research events calendar.
+The school is committed to making a difference to health and social care practice and works in partnership with the stakeholders of research in all of our activities.